 If you, or one of your close contacts, is experiencing symptoms of lice, you should be treated immediately.
-All infested persons including household members and close contacts as well as their bedmates, should be treated at the same time, if possible.
+This does not require an appointment with a medical professional.
+All infested persons including household members and close contacts as well as their bedmates should be treated at the same time, if possible.

 Consider treatment if you have:

 - Shared a bed with someone who has lice

 - Shared a hat, scarf, coat, clothes, hair ribbon, or barrettes